oanguenot/webrtcmetrics/README.md

 ## Stop reporting

-At any time, calling the method `stop()` stops collecting statistics on that probe.
+At any time, calling the method `end()` stops collecting statistics on probes.
 No other reports are received.

 ## Generating a ticket

-When calling the method `stop()` or automatically after a duration equals to `stopAfter`, a ticket is generated with the most important information collected.
+When calling the method `end()` or automatically after a duration equals to `stopAfter`, a ticket is generated with the most important information collected.
 This ticket is generated only if the option `ticket` has not been manually set to `false`.

-To obtain that ticket, subscribe to the event `onticket`.
-The callback is fired when the probe is stopped (ie: by calling the method `stop()`)  or after the `stopAfter`.
-The callback is called with a JSON parameter corresponding to something like a **CDR**.
+To obtain this ticket, subscribe to the event `onticket`.
+The callback is fired when probes are stopped (ie: by calling the method `end()`)  or after the `stopAfter`.
+The callback is called with a JSON parameter corresponding to the **CDR **.

 If the option `record` has been set to `true`, the ticket contains all the reports generated.